Timeline: Bidding race for reinsurer Transatlantic

-Bermuda-based Transatlantic had called off a deal with Allied World Assurance Co Holdings (AWH.N), and has said an offer from a unit of Warren Buffett's Berkshire Hathaway Inc (BRKa.N) is too low.
-It has also held talks with Validus Holdings Ltd (VR.N) and an undisclosed bidder.
+Transatlantic has said a rival offer from a unit of Warren Buffett's Berkshire Hathaway Inc (BRKa.N) is too low, and opened talks with Validus Holdings Ltd (VR.N) and an undisclosed bidder.

 Following are some of the key milestones in the battle: